-Zoom/Webex Talks?
+Zoom/Webex/Teams Talks?

 I regularly give talks, on Binocular Astronomy and numerous other astronomical topics.
-I'd be happy to do this - potentially anywhere in the world - on Zoom or Webex if that is of interest.
+I'd be happy to do this - including locations anywhere in the world on Zoom, Webex or Teams - if that is of interest.

 If you would like a talk for your society/group, Click here for current talks.
-For schools/scouts/guides, etc., I am a STEM Ambassador so there will be no fee.

 The Binocular Sky Newsletter will always be free to anyone who wants it, but if you would like to support it, there are a number of options: